davidhoness/sstv_decoder/README.md

 ## Receive SSTV from the ISS

+1. To do this you need to know three things:
-1. **Note that the ISS is not always transmitting the SSTV signal**.
+    - When the ISS will be transmitting the SSTV signal. **It's not always on**.
+    - What frequency the SSTV signal will be transmitted on (usually 145.8 MHz).
+    - When the ISS will fly over your location.
+        - The ISS flies over most places a few times every day (unless you live in the Arctic/Antarctic)
-1. You can find out when it is here: http://ariss-sstv.blogspot.com/
+1. You can find out when the ISS is transmitting here: http://ariss-sstv.blogspot.com/
     - There is often an SSTV event in April for the birthday of Yuri Gagarin.
-    - Quite often you can get a certificate even if you only manage to decode a few lines of a picture.
-    - The usual SSTV frequency is 145.8 MHz.
+    - They usually last for a few days at a time meaning you will get multiple ISS passes during which you can receive the SSTV signal.
+1. You can look up when the ISS will next pass your location on: https://www.heavens-above.com/
+    - Click `Unspecified` in the top right to set your location.
+    - Type **your** postal code and country into *Enter place to search for* and click `Search`.
+    - Scroll down and click `Update`.
+    - You'll now be back on the home page, under *Satellites* click `ISS`.
+    - Under *Passes to include* click `all`.
+        - The *Alt* value under *Highest point* is the maximum elevation of the pass above the horizon, 90 would be directly overhead.
+        - Passes with higher maximum elevation will give better results than lower ones.
+    - Clicking on any row in the table shows the **sky chart** for that pass.
+        - Imagine holding that picture above your head and aligning it with the compass directions.
+        - The line shows the flight path of the ISS and this is useful for roughly positioning your antenna.
+        - It can also be useful to look at the `Ground track` (see link in top right).
+1. Plan ahead and set up your gound station with time to spare before the ISS flies over.
 1. If you are using the RTL-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
-1. It's a good idea to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html) to match the antenna's resonant frequency to 145.8 MHz.
+    - It's a good idea to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html) to match the antenna's resonant frequency to 145.8 MHz.
 This will help pick up weaker signals from low elevation passes.
         - Under `Desired Frequency` enter `145.8`
         - Under `Select Antenna Calculation` select `One Side`
         - Click `Calculate`
         - Remember there is about 2 cm of metal in each side of the antenna base.
-So take the calculated value and, before screwing the telescopic sections in, make them both this length minus 2 cm (excluding the screw threads).
+So take the calculated value and, before screwing in the telescopic sections, make them both this length minus 2 cm (excluding the screw threads).
+    - To start with, deploy the dipole in a vertical v-shape and orient it with the flight path of the ISS that you find on https://www.heavens-above.com/
+        - Perhaps a better way of saying this is, with the dipole flat, align it with the flight path of the ISS and then bend the two arms upwards into a right-angle v-shape.
+    - Antennas and their performance are sometimes a bit of an art form as opposed to an exact science.
+    - Experiment with different configurations on different ISS passes.
+Try one arm horizontal and one arm vertical for instance.
 1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
-1. To start with, deploy the dipole in a vertical v-shape and orient it with the flight path of the ISS.
-    - A better way of saying this is, with the dipole flat, align it with the flight path of the ISS and then bend the two arms into a v-shape.
-    - Antennas and their performance are sometimes a bit of an art form as opposed to an exact science.
-    - Experiment with different configurations, try one arm horizontal and one arm vertical for instance.
-1. You can look up when the ISS will next pass your location and see its flight path on: https://www.heavens-above.com/
-    - Click `Unspecified` in the top right to set your location
-    - Type **your** postal code and country into *Enter place to search for* and click `Search`
-    - Scroll down and click `Update`
-    - You'll now be back on the home page, under *Satellites* click `ISS`
-    - Under *Passes to include* click `all`
-    - Clicking on any row in the table shows the sky chart for that pass
-    - The *Alt.* value under *Highest point* is the maximum elevation of the pass, 90 would be directly overhead.
-    - Imagine holding that picture above your head and aligning it with the compass directions
-    - It can also be useful to look at the `Ground track`, see link in top right
 1. Set the correct time on the Raspberry Pi.
 QSSTV saves the images with a UTC time filename and this is useful later when working out which ISS passes they are from.
     - Start > Accessories > Terminal
     ```